Hi-kue/memoria/README.md

 $ npm run dev
 ```

-From there you will be able to see the website in a localhost with it being something like: `http://localhost:0000/`
+From there you will be able to see the website in a localhost with it being something like : `http://localhost:0000/`